 MGT 483 Cr.3

-The course examines principles and practices of employee training and Human Resource Development in business organizations.
-Students learn to analyze training needs and objectives at the organizational and job level.
+The course examines principles and practices of human resource development in business organizations.
+Students learn to analyze training needs and objectives at the organization and job level.
 They also learn about various instructional methods used in business.
 Differences between formal training programs and on-the-job training will be considered.
-Methods for evaluating training programs will also be discussed.
-The relationship between corporate training and other organizational and human resource management goals will also be examined.
-Prerequisite: admission to business; senior standing.
+Methods of evaluating human resource development will also be discussed.
+The relationship between human resource development and other organizational and human resource management goals will also be examined.
+Prerequisite: admission to business.
 Offered Occasionally.